 Global Medical Response also continues to provide vaccine shots in Sumter County.
 Currently, those appointments are happening at Lake Sumter College in Sumterville.
 On March 8, the Global Medical Response vaccine site will move to St. Vincent De Paul Catholic Church.

 Select Publix pharmacies in Sumter County are offering the vaccine by appointment only.
 Click here for a list of locations and how to register.

 The Daytona Beach VA is offering coronavirus vaccinations at its outpatient clinic for veterans in their care.

 Veterans must be 75 years old or older and enrolled for veterans affairs health care benefits to be eligible to register for vaccination at 515 National Health Care Dr.

 Those eligible to receive the vaccine can call (407) 631-0499 between 7:30 a.m. to 4 p.m.
 Monday through Friday to schedule an appointment.
 Daytona Beach city leaders say patients can also call during non-business hours and leave a voicemail, assuring the call will be returned.

 Individuals who are not able to access the internet via a computer, tablet or cellphone may call 866-345-0345 for assistance scheduling an appointment until registrations have reached capacity for this event.
 Calls will be answered in the order they are received and may be busy due to high call volumes.
-With a high demand and limited supply of vaccine, appointments are expected to fill very quickly.
+With high demand and limited supply of vaccines, appointments are expected to fill very quickly.

 There is a maximum of two registrations per transaction online and three registrations per transaction via telephone.